 Baked beans will keep well in the freezer up to 6 months.

-Get the Recipe: Sweet and Sassy Baked Beans
+Get the Recipe: Sweet Sassy Baked Beans from Canned Beans

 - 36-38 oz. canned navy beans, drained and rinsed (2 x 18 or 19oz cans)